iolevel/wpdotnet-sdk/docs/overview.md

 - .NET Core SDK 3.0 or newer. ([dotnet.microsoft.com](https://dotnet.microsoft.com/download) or [visualstudio.microsoft.com](https://visualstudio.microsoft.com/vs/))
 - MySQL Server ([dev.mysql.com](https://dev.mysql.com/downloads/mysql/) or [docker](https://hub.docker.com/_/mysql))

 Make sure you know valid credentials to your MySQL server and you have created a database in it.
-The quick start expects a database named `"wordpress"`.
-Charset `"UTF-8"` is recommended.
+The following quick start expects a database named `"wordpress"`.
+Database charset `"UTF-8"` is recommended.

 ## Quick Start